fennecstudio/x-tkn-js/README.md

 A short code is a 6-8 digit code that is assigned to a security token.
 The short code can be used to redeem the security token.
 It is commonly used for 2FA or device authentication workflows.
-A short code token can be read and reedemed like any other token.
+A short code token can be read and redeemed like any other token.
 When redeeming the short code token, the generated short code is used as the `shortCode` parameter in `redeemToken(tokenId, shortCode)`

 **PARAMETERS**